top of page

 In Serious Games, Rules become brutally unforgiving so it makes best practice to get into the habit of thinking before picking up Pieces and only when a move is fully decided upon.

-Another unwritten reason which can lead to Won Games is where a Player makes a blunder which can vary in severity.
-For example, silly mistakes such leaving Pieces vulnerable to capture, miscalculating Exchanges that lose material in trade overall, moving Key pieces only to allow the Opponent execute a devastating tactic on the very next move, misreading, ignoring or forgetting the Opponent's plans allowing them to succeed etc.
+Common reasons leading to Won Games is where Players make blunders which can vary in severity.
+For example, making silly mistakes such leaving Pieces vulnerable to capture, miscalculating Exchanges that lose material in trade overall, moving Key pieces only to allow the Opponent execute a devastating tactic on the very next move, misreading, ignoring or forgetting the Opponent's plans allowing them to succeed etc.

-More subtle errors which lead to Won games include Strategic mistakes such as Not Castling in time, Exchanging Off the wrong Minor Piece, Making Threats when the key position is elsewhere on the Board, placing reliance on a Defence which is vulnerable in reality and so on.
+More subtle errors which can lead to Won games include Strategic mistakes such as Not Castling in time, Exchanging Off the wrong Minor Piece, Making Threats when the key position is elsewhere on the Board, placing reliance on a defence which is actually vulnerable and so on.

 Conversely, not taking advantage of a Blunder or Mistake is as just as disastrous.